Training Dogs With Electric Collar: Get Great Results & Avoid These Mistakes!

 • Getting Attention: In a safe, controlled environment, you can use a low-level stimulation from the e-collar to get your dog’s attention if they become distracted during recall practice.
 This gentle reminder can help them refocus on you and the recall command.

 • Bridge the Distance: Once your dog understands the recall command in low-distraction settings, you can gradually increase the distance between you.
-If they hesitate to come when called at a further distance, a low-level stimulation can serve as a gentle prompt to encourage them to continue towards you.

 3. Barking Control